Conservation Science

 Mussels at Risk

-In North America, two-thirds of the roughly 300 freshwater mussel species are imperiled, vulnerable or extinct.
-There are 91 mussel species across the country classified as threatened or endangered under the federal Endangered Species Act.
+In North America, two-thirds of roughly 300 freshwater mussel species are imperiled, vulnerable or extinct.
+Ninety-five mussel species are classified as threatened or endangered under the U.S. Endangered Species Act, including 10 in Pennsylvania.

-The same trend of declining mussel populations is occurring in Pennsylvania.
-Of Pennsylvania’s 67 freshwater mussel species, 10 are considered endangered in the state and another 13 have not been observed for decades.
-While other species are relatively widespread in Pennsylvania waterways, there are indicators that the populations may be in trouble.
+The North American trend of declining mussel populations is mirrored in Pennsylvania.
+Of Pennsylvania’s 67 freshwater mussel species, 12 are considered state or federally endangered or threatened and another 13 have not been observed in Pennsylvania waterways for decades.
+While some species are relatively widespread, there are indicators that even these populations may be in trouble.

-For instance, some populations have limited reproduction and populations could eventually die out.
-This makes proactive conservation management efforts even more important to ensure long-term survival of these freshwater mussel populations.
+For instance, some populations consist primarily of older individuals with little evidence of reproduction, suggesting these populations could eventually die out.
+Observed declines coupled with new conservation tools makes proactive conservation efforts even more important to the long-term survival of these unique and imperiled freshwater mussel populations.

 Threats